Below we present the complete text of The Duel; episode 5 of City of the Gold Spider.

 616. MUSIC: BIG REVEAL MUSICAL CUE, MAGICAL MONEY JINGLE, ETC. — TREASURE CHIMES

 617. TERESA: Oh my!
 I’m not sure where we’ve come out, but I think I might like to move here permanently.

 618. TRENT: This must be the City’s treasure chamber.
 I don’t think I’ve ever seen so much gold in one place.

-619. TERESA: Gold, jewels, jewellery, other precious metals!
+619. TERESA: Gold, jewels, jewelry, other precious metals!
 This is amazing.
 Do you think the Ah Kin Mai knows it’s here?

 620. TRENT: Undoubtedly.
 Look at the floor.
 No dust or dirt.
 This is definitely part of the inhabited area of the City.
 And given the value of what’s in here, I’m guessing it won’t be unguarded.